Barcode font or picture - which to use?

 For a single font that supports over 50 barcode types see the dLSoft Universal Barcode Font kit

-May be licensed as a single computer product or as a developer version permits Royalty-free distribution of the components for up to 10,000 distributions.
+May be licensed as a single PC product or as a developer/server version which permits Royalty-free distribution of the components for up to 10,000 distributions.

-Requires Microsoft Windows Vista/7/8/10. .NET component requires the .NET Framework version 2.0 or later.
+Requires Microsoft Windows 7/8/10 or Windows Server 2008 or later. .NET component requires the .NET Framework version 2.0 or later.

 To obtain printed barcodes a Windows compatible graphics printer is required.
 Calculation of a check digit by the components is required for most barcode types.